sporkd/compass-html5-boilerplate/README.md

 This has only been tested on Rails3, but should work ok on Rails2.

-The installation conveniently attempts to overwrite rails.js with the Rails jquery driver (found at http://github.com/rails/jquery-ujs).
-But it can only do this if you use the `--force` flag on installation.
+The installation attempts to overwrite the default rails.js for Prototype with the Rails jquery driver (found at http://github.com/rails/jquery-ujs).
+However, it can only do this if you use the `--force` flag on installation.

 If you still have an application.html.erb in your layouts, you might want to loose it now so Rails uses your shiny new application.html.haml layout instead.